LaWunn/310finalproject/UPDATE README.md

 These functions were implemented to improve the quality of the user interface.
 In other words, to increase the usability of the software.
 If these features were not implemented, it would be a lot harder fot the user to understand and to use the program.

-# Base Plan

-The basic plan and layout of the whole system.
-It shows how the system run.

-public void take(): This function is used to take items from the warehouse.

-public void returned(): This function is used to restock items.

-public int getPrice(): This return the price of an item.

-void checkOut(String iname): Check the name of the input item name and match with the corresponding function.

-public void receivePrice(): Used to enter the price of an item.

-public void listInventory(): Used to show the list of the inventory.